boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

 ---
 layout: post
-title:  Embedded SDK v3.3.40 Node.js Sample | Bold BI Docs
+title: Embedding Analytics Dashboard with Node.js | Bold BI Docs
-description: Explore the JavaScript-based embedding with Node.js runtime environment supported since v3.3.40 of Bold BI.
+description: Learn how to embed an analytics dashboard with a Node.js application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
-lang: en

 ---

 # Bold BI Dashboards embedding in Node.js using Embedded SDK